anthskti/ClearUp/backend/testREADME.md

     "notes": "This should be the first step, emusify first in hands.
 Give 2 minutes to settle on face for oils to get out."
 }
 ```

+Only thing i want to improve is automatic category generation, since each product knows their category